Andisiwe Mgcoyi

-Andisiwe Mgcoyi (born 16 June 1988) is a South African soccer player who plays as a forward for Mitrovica.
-She represented the South Africa women's national soccer team at the 2012 London Olympics.
+Andisiwe “Gudluza” Mgcoyi (born 16 June 1988) is a South African soccer player and coach who plays as a forward for SAFA Women's League club Mamelodi Sundowns and the South African women's national team.
+She represented the South African women's national soccer team at the 2012 London Olympics.

-Career

-Club
+Club career

+Mamelodi Sundowns Ladies

+Mgcoyi played for Mamelodi Sundowns in the Sasol League in 2012.

+Nové Zámky

-Mgcoyi played for Mamelodi Sundowns in the Sasol League in South Africa.
-She joined Nové Zámky during the 2012/2013 season and immediately became an overnight sensation, scoring 13 goals in 10 matches to finish as the club's second top goalscorer and also helping the club win their first Slovak Women's First League title.
+In 2013, she joined Slovak Women's First League side Nové Zámky during the 2012/2013 season and immediately became an overnight sensation, scoring 13 goals in 10 matches to finish as the club's second top goal scorer and also helping the club win their first Slovak Women's First League title.

 She also represented her club in the UEFA Women's Champions League qualifying round and as of 12 August 2013 she had 1 goal in 3 matches.

-After leaving Nové Zámky, Mgcoyi has had a spell with Hungarian team Dorogi Diófa, a return to Mamelodi Sundowns and, most recently, a loan to German side 1.
+After leaving Nové Zámky, Mgcoyi had a spell with Hungarian team Dorogi Diófa, a return to Mamelodi Sundowns, and a loan to German side 1.
 FC Saarbrücken.

+KF Apolonia

+In 2019, she played for Albanian Women's National Championship side KF Apolonia Fier during the 2019/20 season when the side finished second in their league.
+Mgcoyi netted 17 goals in 8 appearances for the club.

+Mamelodi Sundowns Ladies

+In 2020, she joined SAFA Women's League side Mamelodi Sundowns and was part of the team that won the 2021 Cosafa Women's Champions League, the 2021 CAF Women's Champions League, and the 2021 Hollywoodbets Super League in 2021.

+She was the joint top goal scorer for the 2021 Hollywoodbets Super League with 27 goals.

+Sundowns were runner's up for the 2022 Cosafa Women's Champions League and the 2022 CAF Women's Champions League in 2022.
+They won the 2022 Hollywoodbets Super League title.

+The club won the 2023 Cosafa Women's Champions League,the 2023 CAF Women's Champions League, and the 2023 Hollywoodbets Super League in 2023.

-International
+International career

 Mgcoyi was also instrumental in South Africa's quest to win the 2012 African Women's Championship after finishing runners up in 2006 and 2008.
 She was the spearhead of the team as she scored a hat trick against DR Congo winning 4-1 but the team lost to Equatorial Guinea in the final.

+Managerial career

+She is the current coach of the Mamelodi Sundowns Ladies U/16 side.
+In the inaugural Gauteng Women's Development League her side won the league undefeated.
+In July 2024 she was named the coach of the tournament at the Engen Knockout Challenge after her side won their maiden title.